 The second catch is that Spain requires that you spend a minimum of six months a year in the country to maintain your residency.
-If you fail to log at least six months in Spain, your visa will be cancelled.
+If you fail to log at least six months in Spain, your visa will be canceled.

 In comparison, the appeal of residency programs in places like Panama and Paraguay is that the government has set a very low (i.e. one day) requirement for you to maintain your residency.
 While some countries in Europe have similarly low requirements, many of them do not, including Spain.

-The final catch is that — conveniently for Spain — the six months required to maintain your residency is also the amount of time needed to qualify you for Spain’s near-US levels of tax compliance burdens; not exactly the best reason to get a second residency.
+The final catch is that — conveniently for Spain — the six months required to maintain your residence is also the amount of time needed to qualify you for Spain’s near-US levels of tax compliance burdens; not exactly the best reason to get a second residency.

 I was in Barcelona almost a year ago and, though I had never considered Spain as the place to go (and much less for residency) people were asking me about it so I decided to check it out.
 While there, I paid two different experts to sit down and talk with me about the program and how it works.